iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

 ##### Select All Passages

-The Select All Passages palces all passages into a single selection for moving or re-arragning them as a group
+The Select All Passages places all passages into a single selection for moving or rearranging them as a group

 ---